Download PDF version of Panel hearings - Fact sheet (326 KB,PDF)

 If a panel decides that a practitioner or student has an impairment, or that the practitioner has behaved in a way that constitutes unsatisfactory professional performance or unprofessional conduct, the panel may decide to:

 In some cases, the chair of the panel may advise the practitioner of the panel’s decision immediately after the hearing.
-The panel must give formal written notice of its decision to the Board as soon as possible after making the decision.
+The panel must give formal written notice of its decision to the National Board as soon as possible after making the decision.

-The Board must, within 30 days after the panel makes its decision, give written notice of it to the practitioner or student who is the subject of the hearing.
+The National Board must, within 30 days after the panel makes its decision, give written notice of it to the practitioner or student who is the subject of the hearing.
 This notice includes:

 An appeals information sheet is also available.